kelvinlegacy/mission23_wiki/To-Helll-and-back-in-one-weekend…-and-Albert-Adhoot.md

 ![IMG_0021](https://github.com/mission23/mission23/assets/140252803/a53edde7-2134-417d-8a58-d531c259600a)

 # Friday Night
 Micah spent Friday night in midtown.
 He went home, changed clothes and left due to the CIA personnel in his apartment that he cannot have removed.
 The local police refuse to do anything about “Danny” and company despite numerous attempts and the fact that they know he’s attempted murder several times.
 [Micah even posted a video of Danny breaking a window to get into his apartment](https://www.youtube.com/watch?v=Bp3FW9r3O7w), when the police were called they said he could do such.

 ## The Dog Park
+While walking through midtown a guy yelled at Micah from a dog park attached to a condo.
+He asked Micah for a lighter, then asked if he got high.

+Micah sat down with him.

+Someone then called from an adjoining garage.
+It became apparent that this was just another hit.

+Micah left a few moments later, and while sitting in a parking garage using his phone a guy came up to Micah and struck up a conversation.
+Micah recognized the accent as the guy who was yelling from the garage earlier.

 ## The Chilean Affair
+Micah hung out with the new acquaintance who was a hit man from Chile and Micah thought was very attractive.

+The hitman supplied some drugs and the two hung out in midtown for a while before Micah went to his next CIA scheduled social interaction.

 ## The Dimwitted Soul
 ![IMG_0022](https://github.com/mission23/mission23/assets/140252803/99b5bd47-3605-42fe-b419-36f77f7e9959)